Meat producer JBS says expects most plants working Wednesday

 JBS, which has not stated publicly that the attack was ransomware, said the cyberattack affected servers supporting its operations in North America and Australia.
 Backup servers weren’t affected and it said it was not aware of any customer, supplier or employee data being compromised.

+JBS is the largest meat and food processing company in Australia, with 47 facilities including abattoirs, feedlots and meat processing sites.

+Littleproud said his department and Australian law enforcement officials were due to meet with their counterparts in the U.S. on Wednesday.

+Even before the attack, U.S. meat prices were rising due to coronavirus shutdowns, bad weather and high plant absenteeism.
 Malone said the disruption could further raise meat prices ahead of summer barbecues.
-Even before the attack, U.S. meat prices were rising due to coronavirus shutdowns, bad weather and high plant absenteeism.
-The U.S. Department of Agriculture has said it expects beef prices to climb 1% to 2% this year, poultry as much as 1.5% and pork between by from 2% and 3%.
+The U.S. Department of Agriculture estimates beef prices will climb 1%-2% this year, poultry as much as 1.5% and pork 2%-3%.

 JBS, which is a majority shareholder of Pilgrim’s Pride, didn’t say which of its 84 U.S. facilities were closed Monday and Tuesday because of the attack.
 It said JBS USA and Pilgrim’s were able to ship meat from nearly all of its facilities Tuesday.
 The company also said it was making progress toward resuming plant operations in the U.S. and Australia.
 Several of the company’s pork, poultry and prepared foods plants were operational Tuesday and its Canada beef facility resumed production, it said.